 Vincent Cheng is an Undergraduate Program

 Advisor at the Arts Group Advising Center.
-He is passionate about
+He is invested in

-knowledge, and skills they need to achieve their goals.
-He left
+they need to achieve their goals.
+Prior to advising, Vincent has

 Huryoung Vongsachang is an Undergraduate Program Coordinator and